 Dirt.
 Worms.
 Compost.
 Essential ingredients of a thriving garden and all part of the fun for budding young gardeners!

-Students at three lucky Queensland schools will get to dig deep and develop their green thumbs as their school garden takes root thanks to the grant they have received through Life Education’s Growing Good Gardens program, sponsored by Yates.
+In 2019, three lucky Queensland schools got to dig deep and develop their green thumbs as their school receive the grant through Life Education’s Growing Good Gardens program, sponsored by Yates.

 Selected from more than 980 entries received from across Australia, the Queensland recipients – Mareeba State School, Birralee Kindergarten and Community Preschool and Payne Road State School – each receive $1,000 from Life Education in partnership with Yates Gardening to create or further develop their school garden.